TweeZcodeCompiler/twee_zcode_compiler/README.md

-# twee_zcode_compiler
+# Twee Zcode Compiler
+*compiler project at Free University Berlin
-compiler project at FU Berlin.
-The goal is to develop a compiler from twee into z-code.
+*the goal is to develop a compiler from twee into z-code.
+*Programming Language: C++

 ##Project Organisation